 5. Focus on Transparency

-Often, shoppers change their minds or waiver on a purchase when they see that a site has no feedback or that a product has no reviews.
+Often, shoppers abandon carts without checking out, despite huge online discounts and offers.
+One of the reasons for cart abandonment may be your website lacking product-related customer feedback or reviews.
 Don’t be afraid to provide your customers with an option or forum that offers feedback.
-If product or service performs good, reviews will reflect this.
+If product or service does good to its consumer, reviews will reflect this.

-Good reviews will convince other prospective buyers to complete their purchase, whereas poor reviews will inform you which products need to be improved or removed.
-Either way, enabling customer reviews will benefit you and your business.
+Good reviews convince other prospective buyers to complete their purchases, whereas poor reviews help you work on products that need modifications or improvements.
+Either way, enabling customer reviews benefits you and your business.

 6. Streamline Transactions